These hints get people to save some tax refund - Futurity

-New research identifies ways to prompt low- and moderate-income households to save more of their tax refund.
+Research has identified ways to prompt low- and moderate-income households to save more of their tax refund.

-Motivational prompts to save tax refunds and suggested savings amounts for the tax refund can increase saving among low- and moderate-income households, finds a new experimental study from the Brown School at Washington University in St. Louis.
+Motivational prompts to save tax refunds and suggested savings amounts for the tax refund can increase saving among low- and moderate-income households, finds an experimental study from the Brown School at Washington University in St. Louis.

 The study was part of the Refund to Savings Initiative, which uses behavioral economics to encourage tax filers to save their tax refund.
 The collaboration is based on the idea that tax time is an opportune moment to encourage low- and moderate-income households to save, as the tax refund is often the largest single payment these households receive all year.